TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/HowTo/UpdateExtensions/UpdateWizards/Creation.rst

     *   :ref:`ChattyInterface <uprade-wizards-chatty-interface>` for generating
         output

-    *   :php:`ConfirmableInferface` for wizards that need user confirmation
+    *   :php:`ConfirmableInterface` for wizards that need user confirmation

 #.  :ref:`Register the wizard <upgrade-wizards-register>` in the file
     :ref:`ext_localconf.php <ext-localconf-php>`